Chevelleboyer/DataStructuresHandbook/deque.md

 # In Memory

-In memory, a stack looks like this:
+In memory, a deque looks like this:

 ![Image of Array in Memory](images/array_memory.png)